 Conflict broke out between Palestinians and Zionist militias shortly after UN Resolution 181 was adopted in 1947.
 Zionist militias took control of large amounts of land, while expelling over 440,000 Palestinians from their homes.

 When the British Mandate officially came to an end on May 15th, 1948, the Israeli state was officially established and the violence intensified.
 During this tumultuous period, between 750,000 and 900,000 Palestinian men, women and children were driven out of their homeland by Jewish militias, and an estimated 500 villages and towns were depopulated and demolished.

-The Gaza Strip, the West Bank and East Jerusalem have now been under occupation for 50 years, while Gaza also continues to languish under eleven years of siege.
-Palestinian refugees across the occupied Palestinian territories, Lebanon, Jordan and Syria are now facing their seventieth year of refugeehood.
+The Gaza Strip, the West Bank and East Jerusalem have now been under occupation for more than 50 years, while Gaza also continues to languish under 12 years of siege.
+Palestinian refugees across the occupied Palestinian territories, Lebanon, Jordan and Syria are now facing their 71st year of refugeehood.